tpoisot/dotfiles/README.md

 I use `lemonbar` to get the system infos.
 The bar can be toggled with super-z.
-It shows *very* minimal informations: date, time, emails, wireless ssid, power, and status of some disks.
+It shows *very* minimal informations: date, time, emails, wireless ssid, power, status of some disks, volume and mic status, and spotify status.

 ## Email